The United States Congress designated the Tamarac Wilderness (map

 There is a special feeling of wildness about this place, Tamarac, best expressed by the eerie howl of a wolf, mournful wail of a loon, or the drumming of a ruffed grouse from deep within the forest.

 Tamarac lies in the heart of one of the most diverse transition zones in North America, where northern hardwood, coniferous forests and the tall grass prairie converge.
 This diversity of habitat brings with it a wealth of wildlife.
 There are over 250 species of birds and 50 species of mammals.
-Spring on the refuge attracts a magnificent warbler migration and fall is highlighted with an abundance of waterfowl including more than 15,000 ring-necked ducks at its peak.
+Spring on the area attracts a magnificent warbler migration and fall is highlighted with an abundance of waterfowl including more than 15,000 ring-necked ducks at its peak.
 Bald eagles are common and wolves are occasionally seen.
 Tamarac is one of the premier production areas for trumpeter swans in the lower 48 states.
-The refuge also provides critical nesting habitat for golden-winged warblers, a Species of Concern whose population has declined steadily over the past 35 years due to loss of habitat.
+Tamarac Wilderness also provides critical nesting habitat for golden-winged warblers, a Species of Concern whose population has declined steadily over the past 35 years due to loss of habitat.
 Other wildlife include black bear, porcupine, mink, fisher, otter and beaver.